aiidateam/aiida-core/docs/source/plugins/wannier90/index.rst

 DFT calculations.
 The Wannier90 code is freely available under the GNU LGPL license (the Wannier90 installation guide and the source can be found `here`_).

-In AiiDA, this plugin will support input to wannier90, through any calculations done in QE, via the pw2wann code.

 .. _here: http://www.wannier.org/index.html

 Plugins